abdulqshabbir/whutz-app/README.md

 - **AWS S3**: Over the course of the project, I learned about how to create S3 bucket policies, create pre-signed URLs with upload conditions as well as using multipart form uploads on the front-end to directly upload to S3 servers.

 ### Managing Complex State management
 - **Jotai**: As the project became more complex, using local state within React would require too much prop-drilling and React Context would force unnesssary re-renders of the entire application.
-So I reached for **Jotai** a minimal global state management solution that helped me solve the problem of global state management without the extra re-renders that would come with React context.
+So I reached for **Jotai**, a minimal global state management solution, which helped solve the problem of global state management without the extra re-renders that would come with React context.

 ### Type safety across my application
 - **tRPC**: This application uses tRPC as the API framework responsible for communicating between the front-end and back-end.
 Using tRPC made me really appreciate the power of typescript because I was able to validate my code from the database layer all the way to my front-end.
 This allowed me to move fast and make sweeping changes without having to worry about regressions.